johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 # Done: change to the selected directory: cd command
 # Done: select an output file name: zenity dialog
 # Done: concatenate directory and filename and set as output for -o or --output
-# select an amount of time to record and set as timeout for -t or --timeout
+# Done: select an amount of time to record and set as timeout for -t or --timeout
-# select the image width and set as width for - w or --width
+# Done: select the image width and set as width for - w or --width
-# select the image height and set as height for -h or --height
+# Done: select the image height and set as height for -h or --height
-# select the frames per second and set as framerate for -fsp or --framerate
+# Done: select the frames per second and set as framerate for -fsp or --framerate
-# select the bitrate and set as bitrate for -b or --bitrate
+# Done: select the bitrate and set as bitrate for -b or --bitrate
-# select the preview options x,y,w,h and set as preview for -p or --preview
+# Done: select the preview options x,y,w,h and set as preview for -p or --preview
-# display a stop button: `pkill raspivid`
+# Done: display a stop button: `pkill raspivid`
-# convert the .h264 file to .MP4: `MP4Box -add pivideo.h264 pivideo.mp4`
+# Done: convert the .h264 file to .MP4: `MP4Box -add pivideo.h264 pivideo.mp4`
+# Done: remove the .264 file
 # play the recorded video: `omxplayer pivideo.mp4`
 # prompt to convert the video to text if desired.
 # prompt to display the text if desired.